Can an Asylee Be Deported?

 Asylee Assistance from an Immigration Lawyer

 As you can see, the grounds for terminating an asylee’s status, and deporting the asylee after status is terminated, are many and complicated.
 In addition, there are numerous exceptions and waivers.
 If you are concerned that your asylee status may be terminated, or that you might be deported (or if the government has begun proceedings to terminate your status or deport you) it’s best to contact a qualified immigration lawyer.
-Call us today for a free consultation.
+Call us today.